 Price does not include $40 per person Yellowstone Park entry fee and guide gratuity.
-All tours have a 72 hour cancellation policy (unless otherwise noted) and are subject to a 20% JH Concierge cancellation fee, even in the event of a COVID shutdown or illness.
+All tours have a 7 day cancellation policy (unless otherwise noted) and are subject to a 20% JH Concierge cancellation fee, regardless of when cancellations occurs and even in the event of a COVID shutdown or illness.

 Half day safaris through Grand Teton National Park are available and are 4-5 hours from start to finish and provide round-trip hotel transportation.
-Guests can choose either a sunrise or sunset tour and prices range from $145-$165 per person based on date and availability.
+Guests can choose either a sunrise or sunset tour and prices range from $150-$165 per person based on date and availability.
 Full day tours are also available and include a light breakfast, lunch, a horse drawn sleigh ride onto the Elk Refuge and entrance into the National Museum of Wildlife Art.
 Prices start at $275 per person and private tours are available.
+Please contact us for private tour pricing.
 Price does not include guide gratuity and $25 per person park entrance fee.

-November 2, 2020: All Yellowstone roads close at 8 am except the road between the North Entrance and the Northeast Entrance.
-The winter season gets underway December 15, 2020.
+- November 8: All roads close at 8 am except the road between the North Entrance and the Northeast Entrance

-Conditions permitting, roads will open to oversnow travel ONLY by snowmobile and snowcoach at 8 am on the following dates:
+Conditions permitting, roads will open to oversnow travel by snowmobile and snowcoach only (no vehicular traffic permitted), at 8 am on the following dates:

 Roads will close to oversnow travel by snowmobile and snowcoach at 9 pm on the following dates:

-- March 7: Mammoth Hot Springs to Norris.
+- March 6: Mammoth Hot Springs to Norris

-- March 9: Norris to Madison and Norris to Canyon Village.
+- March 8: Norris to Madison and Norris to Canyon Village

-- March 14: Canyon Village to Fishing Bridge.
+- March 13: Canyon Village to Fishing Bridge

 Anyone with plans to drive to and in the park during the fall and winter, please remember to have flexible travel plans and prepare for changing weather conditions.
 Winter in Yellowstone is like few places most have ever experienced.
 Temperatures can get extremely cold and snow can make travel virtually impossible at times.